midstar/pycstruct/doc/source/limitations.rst

       int bf2 : 23;  // = 23 bits
     };

-pcstruct c parser will layout the struct like this using 32 bit alignment:
+pycstruct c parser will layout the struct like this using 32 bit alignment:

 +---------------+-----------------------+---------------------------+
 | Size in bytes | Type                  | Name                      |